Updated: May 5

 By studying, painting, and exaggerating the creatures of this earth, Jon found more than his signature style.
 He found himself connecting more with nature and trying to see it as Ancient Hawaiians had.

-That’s kino lau: seeing divinity in nature.
-In Jon’s most recent work, he’s really leaning into the holy aspect of nature, the kino lau.
+In Jon’s most recent work, he’s returning to this ancient concept of seeing nature as holy, seeing the kino lau.
 His goal is to encourage people to worship nature again.

 In Ancient Hawaiian religion, each god and goddess has kino lau which are associated with their strengths.
 For example, Laka is the goddess of fertility and reproduction as well as hula.
 She’s seen as the goddess of the forest and associated with ʻaʻaliʻi plant, the lama tree, and the maile vine.
 Because these plants are associated with Laka, the plants themselves are considered holy.